reactwaylabs/saga/README.md

 #### `protected storeWillCleanUp: () => void`

-`storeWillCleanUp` property holds a function that will be invoked before store cleanup.
+`storeWillCleanUp` property holds a function that will be invoked before store clean up.

 ----------------------------------------------------------------------------------------------------------